Al-Muhajiroun: Origins in Hizb ut-Tahrir: 1983–1996

-The network originated in the Middle East, as a result of the life and works of Omar Bakri Muhammad.
-Born in Aleppo, Syria to a wealthy Sunni family, during his youth the state was taken over by the Arab Socialist Ba'ath Party – Syria Region; an organisation which promoted Arab socialism and Arab nationalism, rather than an Islamic outlook for the country.
-Although nominally secular, many of the ruling Ba'athists were drawn from the Alawite (Shia) minority; including Hafez al-Assad, who became President of Syria in 1971; despite Syria being a majority Sunni country.
-Some of the religiously inclined Syrian Sunnis, including Omar Bakri, joined the Muslim Brotherhood of Syria (up to 40,000 Muslim Brothers died in the 1982 Hama massacre, though Omar Bakri himself did not take part in the rising).
+The network originated in the Middle East, inspired by the life and works of Omar Bakri Muhammad.
+Born in Aleppo, Syria, to a wealthy Sunni family, during his youth the state was taken over by the Arab Socialist Ba'ath Party – Syria Region; it was an organisation which promoted Arab socialism and Arab nationalism, rather than having an Islamic ideology.
+Although the Ba'ath Party was nominally secular, and Syria was a majority-Sunni country, many of the ruling Ba'athists were drawn from the Shia Alawite minority; these included Hafez al-Assad, who became President of Syria in 1971.
+Some of the religiously inclined Syrian Sunnis, including Omar Bakri, joined the Muslim Brotherhood of Syria; although Bakri was a member during the uprising which led to the 1982 Hama massacre, Bakri himself played no part.

-Omar Bakri lived for sometime in Beirut, Lebanon and then Cairo, Egypt.
-He continued to join a number of Islamist organisations while studying, including joining the Hizb ut-Tahrir while in Beirut (the founder of the organisation, Taqiuddin al-Nabhani, had died in Lebanon in 1977).
-Omar Bakri moved to Saudi Arabia to study at the Umm al-Qura University in Mecca and the Islamic University of Madinah.
-In the Kingdom, Hizb ut-Tahrir was a banned organisation.
-According to Omar Bakri's account of events, the nearest branch based in Kuwait would not allow him to create a branch in Saudi Arabia and suspended him from the organisation, despite the fact that, by 1983, he had gathered some 38 followers who endorsed creating a Saudi Arabia-based branch.
-Subsequently, at Jeddah, he created his own group called Al-Muhajiroun on 3 March 1983, "the 59th anniversary of the destruction of the Ottoman Caliphate."
-Sadek Hamid, a scholar of Islamic politics, has claimed that this was just a front for Hizb ut-Tahrir.
-While living in Saudi Arabia he worked for Eastern Electric owned by Shamsan and Abdul-Aziz as-Suhaybi in Riyadh, and then Bakri moved to its Jeddah branch.
-Al-Mahajiroun was banned in Saudi Arabia in January 1986 and Omar Bakhri was subsequently arrested in Jeddah, but fled to the United Kingdom while released on bail.
+Omar Bakri lived for some time in Beirut, Lebanon.
+He joined a number of other Islamist organisations while he studied.
+In Beirut, this included the Hizb ut-Tahrir (where its founder Taqiuddin al-Nabhani had died in 1977).
+Omar Bakri then lived in Cairo, Egypt.
+He moved to Mecca, Saudi Arabia, to study at Umm al-Qura University and the Islamic University of Madinah.
+In the Saudi Kingdom, Hizb ut-Tahrir was a banned organisation.
+According to Omar Bakri's account of events, by 1983, he had gathered some 38 followers who endorsed creating a Saudi Arabia-based branch of the organisation—but the nearest branch, based in Kuwait, would not allow him to create a branch in Saudi Arabia, and suspended his membership.
+Subsequently, on 3 March 1983 at Jeddah, he created the group Al-Muhajiroun.
+That date was "the 59th anniversary of the destruction of the Ottoman Caliphate."
+Sadek Hamid, a scholar of Islamic politics, has claimed that this new organisation was just a front for Hizb ut-Tahrir.
+While Omar Bakri lived in Saudi Arabia he worked for Eastern Electric (owned by Shamsan and Abdul-Aziz as-Suhaybi), first in Riyadh, and then at its Jeddah branch.
+In January 1986, Al-Mahajiroun was banned in Saudi Arabia and Omar Bakhri was arrested in Jeddah, but he was released on bail and he fled to the United Kingdom.
 After spending some time in the United States to study, he returned to Britain where he became head of Hizb ut-Tahrir Britain.